 I can see myself spending many hours with Frostpunk.
 I haven’t played anything like it on the home consoles in many years, and the developer, 11 Bit Studios, has done a fine job creating a believable, depressing and desperate world that I want to keep alive.

-Laura is the Assistant Editor-In-Chief, a Writer and Hand to the Webmaster at 25YL.
+Laura is the Assistant Editor-In-Chief, a Writer and Assistant to the Webmaster at 25YL.
 She has been part of the team since May 2017 when she began writing about her favourite TV show of all time: Twin Peaks.
-She currently Heads the Film, News and Gaming Departments.
+She currently oversees the Film, Music and Gaming Departments.
+25YL is her passion project and is constantly delighted at how big and beautiful it has grown.

-Laura lives down by the sea in Gower, Wales, with her husband and very special little boy.
+Laura lives by the sea in Gower, Wales, with her husband and very special little boy.